I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_rsc_statistics_info.md

 ## Members

-`Aborts`

-The total number of RSC abort events.
-That is, the number of exceptions other than the IP datagram length being exceeded.
-This count should include the cases where a packet is not coalesced because of insufficient hardware  resources.

-`CoalescedOctets`

-The total number of bytes that were coalesced.

-`CoalescedPkts`

-The total  number of packets that were coalesced.

-`CoalesceEvents`

-The total number of coalescing events.
-That is, the total number of packets that were formed from coalescing packets.

 `Header`

 The <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a> structure for the NDIS_RSC_STATISTICS_INFO structure.
 Set the <b>Type</b> member of the structure that <b>Header</b> specifies to NDIS_OBJECT_TYPE_DEFAULT.